JavierBL89/OP-Restaurant-Code-Inst-Project/.github/ISSUE_TEMPLATE/user-story-.md

 ---
-name: 'USER STORY:'
+name: 'USER STORY '
-about: Describe this issue template's purpose here.
+about: In order to....as user....
 title: USER WANTS
 labels: ''
 assignees: ''